 Millet sprays are a favorite treat of many finches but offer them sparingly to prevent the birds from developing a preference for millet to the exclusion of other foods.

-A variety of green should be provided, including romaine lettuce, dandelion greens, kale, and spinach (in moderation), along with a variety of fresh vegetables and fruits (NO avocado, though).
+A variety of green should be provided, including romaine lettuce, dandelion greens, kale, and spinach (in moderation), along with a variety of fresh vegetables and fruits (no avocado, though, it is toxic to most birds).
 Experiment to find what they like and keep offering a variety, as it may take your finches a few tries to accept new food items.
 Remember, though, that serving sizes of these foods should be small.

 Pellets offer excellently balanced nutrition and are nice to offer as part of a varied and balanced diet.
 Be sure to get good quality pellets especially formulated for finches; you may need to be persistent in getting your finches to accept them.